 Once you have put off the old, put on the new by declaring the new.
 Declare that you agree with God’s way and order when it comes to sex.
 Declare that you accept that sex was designed by God to be between one man and one woman, and in the context of marriage only.
 If you are married, declare that you only have a sexual desire for your wife, and any other sexual desire will bow its knee before the Lordship of Jesus Christ.

 If you are not married, then tame your sexual desire by bringing it under the Lordship of Jesus Christ.
-Declare Solomon 8:4 over your life, and command the love that was aroused or awakened to go back to sleep until your marriage.
+Declare Song of Solomon 8:4 over your life, and command the love that was aroused or awakened to go back to sleep until your marriage.

 Do this every day until you walk in complete victory.